The Western Express

 The Western Express was a country-music radio show transmitted by KCNC in Fort Worth, Texas.
 The show started in 1947, hosted by disk jockey Charlie Williams.
-In 1956, the station later hired Willie Nelson, a then struggling singer-songwriter who previously worked on different radio stations.
+In 1956, the station later hired Willie Nelson, then a struggling singer-songwriter who previously worked on different radio stations.
 Nelson hosted the three-hour-long show singing his original songs, taking calls and playing records.

 After moving to Portland, Oregon, Nelson hosted the show for KVAN, in Vancouver, Washington.
 Initially on a morning one-hour slot, Nelson limited the format to only play records.
 Through public appearances, he became a popular DJ, eventually moving to a four-hour-long slot.
 The show was cancelled in 1957, after KVAN switched the programming format from country music to rock and roll.

 Beginnings

 The Western Express started in 1947, being aired by KCNC in Fort Worth, Texas and hosted by disk jockey Charlie Williams.
 Upon Williams' sudden move to California in 1956, the station hired Willie Nelson, who previously worked short stints in local stations.
 Besides of sign-on shift, Nelson took The Western Express, the three-hour afternoon show that ran from 12:00 to 15:00.

 During the first half-hour, he performed his original songs with the accompaniment of his guitar, while he played records for the remaining of the show.
 Nelson was also joined on the show by his guitarist, Oliver English; drummer Tony Roznozky; and Nelson's later to-be drummer and Oliver's brother, Paul English.
 The program also featured Nelson taking calls from his listeners on the area.